 Are 3D printed guns something to be concerned about?
-We break down the news, facts, history, and legal situation of these controversial weapons.
+We break down the news, facts, history, and fast-moving legislative battles now reshaping the future of 3D printing.

 The judge didn't buy the student's claim the parts were for a university project and that he found the ammunition rounds in a park.